In the life of a digital creator, chaos is the only constant.

 This is the "Logic of Genius" in action—finding the pattern in the chaos.

-As Mark Twain said, "I've had a lot of worries in my life, most of which never happened."
+As Mark Twain observed, "I've had a lot of worries in my life, most of which never happened."

 Exercise: The "Yes, And..."
 Mental Reboot